 The course surveys key themes, topics and debates in the Sociology of Migration.
-The selection and organization of readings, seminar format and writing assignments are designed to ensure students develop an advanced understanding of the theoretical and methodological debates and developments that organize the sociology of migration in general and in relation to a subset of areas within the field.
-Keeping in focus a substantive emphasis on the sociology of migration, by the end of this reading and writing intensive course, students will be able to identify and decipher the rhetoric of academic articles efficiently and effective.
-They will know how to map the boundaries and central parameters of debates within a field through an engagement with clusters of readings.
-They will have a better understanding of development of arguments and debates within subfields of the sociology of migration approached as sociology of knowledge.
+The selection and organization of readings, seminar format and writing assignments is designed to ensure students develop an advanced understanding of the theoretical and methodological debates and developments that organize the sociology of migration in general and in relation to a subset of topics in the field.
+Keeping in focus a substantive emphasis on the sociology of migration, by the end of this course, students will be able to identify and decipher the rhetoric of academic articles efficiently and effective.
+They will know how to map the boundaries and central parameters of debates within subfields through an engagement with clusters of readings.
+They will have a better understanding of the development of arguments and debates within the sociology of migration.